-Naval use of mid-frequency active (MFA) sonar has been associated with injury and death of multiple species of marine mammals.
-Deep-diving beaked whales (family Ziphiidae) are particularly susceptible to naval sonar.
-The US Navy operates multiple training and testing facilities where MFA sonar is used regularly, and where cumulative sublethal impacts of exposure to MFA sonar could have negative effects on beaked whale populations.
-Responses of beaked whales to MFA sonar have been quantified in the form of risk functions for some species and regions.
-Here we develop a risk function for Blainville’s beaked whales on the Pacific Missile Range Facility (PMRF) in Hawaii and compare our risk function to another developed for the same species in a different ocean basin.
-We used passive acoustic data collected at bottom-mounted hydrophones before and during six naval training exercises at PMRF in conjunction with modelled sonar received levels to describe the effect of Naval training and MFA sonar on foraging groups of Blainville’s beaked whales.
-We used a multi-stage generalized additive modelling (GAM) approach to control for the underlying spatial distribution of Blainville’s beaked whales when modelling the effects of training activities and of MFA sonar.
-Our results show that at a MFA sonar received level of 150 dB re 1μPa the probability of detecting groups of Blainville’s beaked whales decreased by 78% (95% CI 62%-100%) when compared to periods when general Naval training activity was ongoing and by 92% (95% CI 87%-100%) when compared to pre-training baseline periods.
-These results indicate a more pronounced response to Naval training and MFA sonar than has been previously reported.
-In future, we would like to apply these methods to data from other Navy ranges to better understand how beaked whale responses to Naval training and sonar differ across species and locations.
+Naval use of mid-frequency active (MFA) sonar has been associated with strandings of multiple marine mammal species.
+Deep-diving beaked whales (family Ziphiidae) appear particularly responsive.
+Behavioral responses of beaked whales have been quantified for some species and regions using risk functions, which give probability of response as a function of sonar-related covariates such as received level.
+We develop a novel risk function for Blainville’s beaked whales (BBWs) on the US Navy Pacific Missile Range Facility (PMRF) in Hawaii.
+We used passive acoustic data collected at bottom-mounted hydrophones before and during six naval training exercises at PMRF along with modelled sonar received levels to describe the effect of Naval training and MFA sonar on foraging groups of BBWs.
+We used a multi-stage generalized additive modelling (GAM) approach to control for the underlying spatial distribution of vocalizations under baseline conditions.
+At a MFA sonar received level of 150 dB re 1μPa the probability of detecting groups of BBWs decreased by 78% (95% CI 62%-100%) compared to periods when general Naval training activity was ongoing and by 92% (95% CI 87%-100%) compared to pre-training baseline.
+These results indicate a more pronounced response to Naval training and MFA sonar than previously reported.

 1 Introduction